 I’ve already busted out some of my spring pillows and I have been enjoying the pretty spring blooms I’ve gotten from the store, but my front door was looking sad.

 I took the basket I had filled with greens off the door after Christmas thinking that I’d hang something else up, but that never happened.
 I thought about hanging the wreath I made a few years ago, but couldn’t find it in the moving mess in the basement, so I pulled out the basket again.
 This time around it would be the spring front door basket of my dreams.

 I just wanted something that looked spring-y and was easy to do.

-I usually keep it simple when I do something like this and I stuck with that same idea this time.
-I picked up a few spring stems when Hobby Lobby was having their 50% off sale and I was ready to create.
+Usually, I keep it simple when I do something like this and I stuck with that same idea this time.
+On a quick trip to Hobby Lobby, I picked up a few spring stems and I was ready to create.

 - 6 forsythia branches

 I try to pick out realistic looking stems, or as close to realistic as possible, without spending a fortune.
 I liked the middle group the best (the 2 with the light brown stems) but they were pricey so I only got 2 and went with a cheaper bunch to mix in.
 In all, with the 50% off, I spent under $20 for all of the stems and I can use them again for something else.

 Since it was already in there, I made use of the floral foam in the bottom of the basket.
 I could easily do this without it so if you don’t want to buy it, or don’t have any, you can still successfully build your spring basket.